ipfs/js-ipns/README.md

 - `publicKey` (`PubKey` [RSA Instance](https://github.com/libp2p/js-libp2p-crypto/blob/master/src/keys/rsa-class.js)): key to be used for cryptographic operations.
 - `ipnsEntry` (Object): ipns entry record (obtained using the create function).

-Throws an error if the validation was not successful.
+Returns a `Promise`, which may be rejected if the validation was not successful.

 #### Datastore key